 Parents from an integral part of the support network surrounding their child.
-The parent voice is encouraged, as well as that of their child, in developing a personalised plan that targets barriers to learning, thus giving each child the maximum opportunity to thrive.
-Safa operates an open door policy and parents can drop in or make an appointment to speak with their child's teacher or inclusion team.
-Beginning of the academic year and end of term meetings are scheduled to set and review targets, and monitor the emotional, social and academic progress of each child.
-Monthly parent support meetings encourage parents to meet like minded adults, and weekly coffee mornings are planned across the key stages to inform and support parents with all aspects of education related topics.
+The parent's voice is encouraged, as well as that of their child, in developing a personalised plan that targets barriers to learning, thus giving each child the maximum opportunity to thrive.
+Safa operates an open-door policy and parents can drop in or make an appointment to speak with their child's teacher or inclusion team.
+Beginning of the academic year and end of term meetings are scheduled to set and review targets and monitor the emotional, social and academic progress of each child.
+Monthly coffee mornings encourage parents to meet like-minded adults to develop a support network.
+Coffee mornings are planned across the key stages to inform and support parents with all aspects of education-related topics.